-This section is not a complete guide to all Certification of Translation in Vancouver BC or the United States.
+This section is not a complete guide to all certification of interpreters or translators in Canada or the United States.
 It sets forth our understanding of what pertains in areas where many of our clients practice – with particular focus on British Columbia.

 The terms ‘certified,’ ‘accredited,’ ‘professional,’ ‘legal’ and a few others are bandied about by individuals and agencies with somewhat loose definition.
 Always ask, “By whom are you certified?”
 If the answer is not “I am a certified member of the Society of Translators and Interpreters of [your province]” or “I am a VCC Court Interpreting graduate” you must look deeper into the matter.
 Sadly, you cannot always take a person’s word on certification.
 In British Columbia you are perfectly entitled to see a current STIBC membership card or VCC certificate.